rutaganda-salim/salixai/README.md

 ## Description

-A simple personalised ai chatbot using gemini api which you can include in your portfolio website
+A simple personalized ai chatbot using gemini api which you can include in your portfolio website

 ## Table of Contents